-- 4. The resulting figure equals the available amount of cargo and luggage load capacity.
-For example, if the "XXX" amount equals 1400 lbs and there will be five 150 lb passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs (1400 750 (5 x 150) = 650 lbs). - Determine the combined weight of luggage and cargo being loaded on the vehicle.
-That weight may not safely exceed the available cargo and luggage load capacity calculated in Step 4.

-If your vehicle will be towing a trailer, the load from your trailer will be transferred to your vehicle.
+- and luggage load capacity is 650 lbs (1400 750 (5 x 150) = 650 lbs). - Determine the combined weight of luggage and cargo being loaded on the vehicle.
+That weight may not safely exceed the available cargo and luggage load capacity calculated in Step 4. - If your vehicle will be towing a trailer, the load from your trailer will be transferred to your vehicle.
 Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle.

-See Trailer Towing (Except Fuel Economy Model) on page 9-50 or Trailer Towing (Fuel Economy Model) on page 9-51 for important information on towing a trailer, towing safety rules and trailering tips.
+See Trailer Towing (Except Fuel Economy Model) on page 9-51 or Trailer Towing (Fuel Economy Model) on page 9-51 for important information on towing a trailer, towing safety rules, and trailering tips.